MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 When you have finished working on your branch, make a 'Pull Request' and assign it to a reviewer (someone else from your team must look through your code before it is merged).
 Move the associated 'Issue' card into the 'In review' column.
 You can now start work on another Issue.

 If you are asked to be a reviewer you should review the code carefully, check that it is well documented and has unit tests.
 Ask if you have any questions.
-When you are happy you can 'merge' the Pull Request and select to 'delete' the branch - merging will apply the code changes to the 'master' branch. **No-one should ever merge their own code into master**.
+When you are happy you can 'merge' the Pull Request and select to 'delete' the branch - merging will apply the code changes to the 'main' branch. **No-one should ever merge their own code into main**.

 ### Assignment
   1. Use the GitHub UI to create a branch for each of the team members